- 2 eggs

 - Additional sugar or colored sugar

-- In a large bowl, beat the eggs, sugar, oil, vanilla and lemon peel until blended.
+- In a mixing bowl, beat eggs, sugar, oil, vanilla and lemon peel until blended.
 Combine the flour, baking powder and salt; gradually beat into egg mixture.

 - Drop by rounded teaspoonfuls 2 in. apart onto greased baking sheets.
 Flatten with a glass dipped in sugar.
 Bake at 350° for 8-10 minutes or until edges are lightly browned.
-Cool for 1-2 minutes before removing to wire racks to cool completely.
+Cool for 1-2 minutes before removing to wire racks.
 Yield: about 3-1/2 dozen.

 "Meant mention in my review just entered(bj51),I did find it necessary to sprinkle additional sugar on top before baking.I guess the oil absorbs it."